CiscoWebexTeamsAmbassadors/StarterKits/index.md

 <span id="learn-more"></span>

-Cisco Spark Open Source Starter Kits are a collection of community created Open Source Bots and Integrations.
+Cisco Webex Teams Open Source Starter Kits are a collection of community created Open Source Bots and Integrations.
 Designed to be a kickstarter to meet the requirements of complex enterprise software configurations and satisfy data storage and transmission considerations.

 Contributions to this collection are provided as a reference implementation which will provide a solid set of functionality that works with most  default configurations of the respective application.